 Theres an interesting article on the present and future of social networks in todays edition of the Financial Times.
 Besides the strange mix of concepts (since when is Geocities a social network?) it points out some of the intesting thing…

-55. Engineering Patterns says:
+Engineering Patterns

 May 31st, 2006 at 9:10 pm (#)